aflashyrhetoric/keys-jobs/README.md

 # Keys: Jobs

+WARNING: It seems that running a VPN will break functionality.
+Disable VPNs before continuing with development.

 This file is not a development server and does not contain logic for the API.
 If you're looking for the keys backend, look at keys-go.

 This file contains jobs that help to process the data that is used for keys.